 3 years

-Do not use after the expiration date.
+Do not use after expiration date.
 Storage conditions

-Store the bottle tightly closed at a temperature not exceeding 25 ° C in a dry place.
+Store the bottle tightly closed at a temperature not exceeding 25° C in a dry place.
 Keep out of the reach of children!
-Terms of dispensing from pharmacies
+Conditions for dispensing from pharmacies

 Without a doctor's prescription Manufacturer